jundalisay/sp/content/en/research/euler/mechanica2/chapter-02g.md

 Whatever the forces should be acting, all these can be reduced to two forces, of which the first now always pulls the body downwards along MQ, and the other pulls the body horizontally along MP.
 Let the force which pulls along MQ be equal to P, and the force which pulls along MP be equal to Q; call AP = x, PM = y, AM = s ; let the speed at the point A correspond to the height b, and the speed at M correspond to the height v.
 With these in place, the equation arises v = b − Pdx − Qdy .
-∫

 Whereby if we put h = b and

 ∫
 ∫ Pdx + ∫ Qdy = z , then v

 is a function of one dimension of h and z, and therefore m = 1 (408).
 On this account, this equation is obtained for the curve sought :
-∫
-∫

 s = 2 a z = 2 a( Pdx + Qdy )

 or

 ds =
 aPdx + aQdy
 .
 a( ∫ Pdx + ∫ Qdy )

-But since we have ds = ( dx 2 + dy 2 ) , thenEULER'S MECHANICA VOL. 2.
+But since we have ds = ( dx 2 + dy 2 )
-Chapter 2g
-page 332

 Therefore at the starting point A , where Pdx + Qdy = 0 , then Pdx + Qdy = 0 or

-Translated and annotated by Ian Bruce.
-∫
-∫
-dy : dx = − P : Q. And it is understood from the preceding proposition, that the time of this descent is equal to the time, [p.
+dy : dx = − P : Q.

+The time of this descent is equal to the time, [p.
 212] according to the hypothesis of gravity equal to 1, in which a pendulum of length 2a completes the descent.
 Q.E.I.

 Scholium.

 431. If a curve is obtained, upon which all the descents are made in the same time, it is easy to give the curves, upon which all the oscillations are performed in the same time.
 For since in a vacuum the ascents are similar to the descents, every curve, which is a